cocos/cocos-docs/en/advanced-topics/cmake-learning.md

 The release package directory generated after the build (e.g.: `build/android`) has a `proj/cfg.cmake` file to store some configuration for the current project.
 Since `CMakeLists.txt` introduces the `cfg.cmake` file, when the configuration in the `cfg.cmake` file is modified, it will be synchronized to `CMakeLists.txt`; if the configuration is the same, it will be overwritten directly, and the one in the `cfg.cmake` file will prevail.

+Starting from 3.6.2, developers can override the options written in `cfg.cmake` in `native/engine/common/localCfg.cmake`, and the file `localCfg.cmake` will be ignored from the GIT.

 ```CMake
 CMakeLists.txt